Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 Tips are only by cash in France.
 It is always appreciated but not an obligation.

-(NB: Japanese and chinese restaurants often prefer clients to pay at the counter.)
+Please note an exception for Asian restaurants which often prefer clients to pay at the counter.

 Since middle-ages, Paris is a fabulous place to eat and discover food of different regions or even of the rest of the world.
 It is the reason why there are a lot of specialized restaurants in Paris.
 And if you want to eat a good crêpe, it's always better to go a crêperie than to a classic restaurant.
 We love specialized restaurants!
 Each region of France is represented in Paris and each has a typical menu of the region.